 Directed by J. Lee Thompson (The Guns of Navarone and Cape Fear) from a screenplay by R. Lance Hill John Crowther based on Hill’s novel, The Evil that Men Do was made close to the end of Bronson’s reign at the box office, and the film suffers in comparison to his other action movies.

-The Evil that Men Do, however, has become suddenly, and unexpectedly, relevant to post 9/11 movie audiences.
-The movie doesn’t try to be anything but an action movie, but within the context of today’s global terrorism the film’s attitude towards terrorism and torture is interesting.
+The Evil that Men Do has, however, become suddenly, and unexpectedly, relevant to post 9/11 movie audiences.
+The movie doesn’t try to be anything but an action movie, but within the context of today’s global terrorism the film’s attitude towards terrorists and torture is interesting.
 Does torture really work?
 How far would you go to stop a terrorist?
 This adds an unintended new layer to the thrills.

 The film has great supporting cast: Theresa Saldana (I Wanna Hold Your Hand), José Ferrer (The Caine Mutiny), John Glover (The Chocolate War), Joe Seneca (The Verdict), and René Enríquez (Lt.
 Ray Calletano, TV’s Hill Street Blues).
 The fine work of the actors lend credibility to the proceedings.
 I also liked the ominous music score by Oscar-winning composer Ken Thorne (A Funny Thing Happened on the Way to the Forum and Superman II & III).